Academic Catalog

 1. Development of original code to personalize or develop original content

-2. Integration of micro-controllers with other personally created physical items (3-D prints, handcrafted items, etc.)
+2. Integration of circuits and physical computing with other personally created physical items (3-D prints, handcrafted items, etc.)

 Lab Content